How Long Should You Stay in A Hot Tub?

 Even in young, fit, healthy people, these symptoms can lead to a potentially life-threatening condition known as heatstroke.
 So if you are older, and perhaps not in particularly good health, you should take particular care and watch out for any of these symptoms.

-To avoid any of these, keep to the recommended hot tub soak time and if you start to feel at all unwell then get out.
+To avoid any of these, keep to the recommended hot tub soak time and if you start to feel unwell, get out.

 Factors that affect how long to stay in the hot tub